 Peter is a complex figure, when Jesus calls for him to walk across the water to him; he begins and then has doubts and begins to sink.
 Then we have the denial of Jesus by Peter while Jesus is being tried.
 Peter knew his own failings, and he knew that Jesus was only too aware of them too.
 But Peter never lost his faith.
 Jesus gave Peter the command, “Feed my sheep, look after my lambs: Jn21:15-19 he said to Peter “You are the rock, upon this I will build my Church and the gates of hell shall not prevail against it.
 I will give you the keys of the Kingdom of Heaven…” Matt16:18-19.

-What greater sign of trust could be given than these words of Jesus?
-What greater mission could be given to Peter than to found Christ’s Church and to be it’s shepherd?
+What greater sign of trust could be given to Peter than these words?
+What greater mission could be given to Peter than to found Christ’s Church and to be its shepherd?